The Challenge: Cutthroat

 The Challenge: Cutthroat is the 20th season of the MTV reality competition series, The Challenge.

-Filmed in Prague, Czech Republic, Cutthroat features a first-ever three-team format with cast members from The Real World, Road Rules, and The Challenge.
+Filmed in Prague, Czech Republic, Cutthroat featured a three-teams format with cast members from The Real World, Road Rules and The Challenge.
 The season premiered on Wednesday, October 6, 2010, and concluded with the "S#!% They Should Have Shown" special on December 22, 2010.

 Format

 This season of The Challenge features a new format, consisting of three teams.
 A race to the "Gulag" was held to determine the selections of the teams.
 The three players that finished last in the race — Camila Nakagawa, Shauvon Torres and Emilee Fitzpatrick — were chosen as the team captains.
 Those three selected players, alternating between male and female, until each team was split evenly — five men and five women on each team — see Cast and Draft sections below.

 The three teams will participate in numerous challenges (sometimes called "missions"), which are followed by an elimination challenge, known as the "Gulag."
 The team who wins a challenge will receive a cash prize of $20,000 to be banked in their team bank accounts, as well as winning immunity from the Gulag.

 The two losing teams will then be forced to choose one player of each gender from their own teams for possible elimination.
 Each player will cast secret votes to decide which two men and two women will battle in same-gender Gulags.
 The winning players will rejoin their respective teams and stay in the game for a chance at a share of $120,000, while the losing players will be eliminated from the game.

 Cast members who had been eliminated were removed from the opening credits, leaving only current members of the three teams left.
 It is the first (and so far only) time in challenge history that this has occurred.

 In the event a vote is tied, a run-off vote is conducted.
 If the run-off does not resolve the tie, the player going into the Gulag from the opposing team selects any (same-sex) member of the other team to send to the Gulag.